How to choose the right career coach/consultant (even if you’re not sure you need one yet.)

 There are low barriers to entry in the murky world of career coaching/career consulting so anyone can give it a go.
 Some are amazingly talented and some are...not.

-When I went through my own mid-career crisis some years ago, I would have chewed off your arm for the telephone number of a career coach who came highly recommended.
+When I went through my own mid-career crisis some years ago, I would have chewed off my arm for the telephone number of a career coach who came highly recommended.

 But as I felt so ashamed of my “successful” but increasingly unhappy career, I didn’t/couldn’t/wouldn’t ask anyone for help so I missed out on a great opportunity to make my career change less painful, less expensive, less stressful and far speedier.

-You wouldn't choose a builder for your Grade II listed building if they’d only worked on new builds, would you?
+You wouldn't choose a builder for your Grade II listed building if they’d only worked on new building, would you?

 Choose someone who is REALLY good at doing one thing, or working with one particular style of person, problem or opportunity.